mohitdmak/dotfiles/index.md

 * [X] Works for Keychron K3.
 I presume K2 has the same hotkeys.

 ## Todo
+* [X] NOTE: the lag/jitter that arch experiences in a few hours of uptime -> not really due to brave using entire RAM as we got a lot of SWAP + free space on 8+4Gi -> issue is due to picom's experimental backend (for blur) that causes slowness in system wide renderings.
+    * Switched to default stable picom (no blur) and problems no more -> look into a stable version of such alternate backends?
 * [X] automate dark / light mode switching in alacritty + tmux + nvim by some awk / such commands to change file line comment change
 * [ ] Automate toggling of sys keyboard using udev
 * [ ] notifs for terminal outputs upon command exits